Aliahmed-new/XSS_REPORTS/Punishment/CSRF-8.md

 Cross-Site Request Forgery(CSRF)

 ## Summary
 The email update functionality on the target application does not implement any CSRF protection.
 There is no token, or any form of request validation tied to the authenticated session.
-This means an attacker can craft a malicious HTML page that silently sends a forged email-change request on behalf of a logged-in victim the moment they visit the attacker's page — no interaction needed beyond the page load.oint
+This means an attacker can craft a malicious HTML page that silently sends a forged email-change request on behalf of a logged-in victim the moment they visit the attacker's page — no interaction needed beyond the page load.
 ```
 http://kzlabs.in/1308.php?action=settings
 ```